Welcome to

 About

-I am a fully qualified accredited Psychotherapist with an Advanced Certificate in Relational Supervision.
-I work from a foundation of deep professional training and remain committed to ongoing supervision and continuous professional development.
+I am a fully qualified and accredited Psychotherapist with an Advanced Certificate in Relational Supervision.
+My practice is grounded in extensive professional training, and I remain committed to ongoing supervision and continuing professional development to ensure my work remains ethical, reflective, and responsive.

 picture of tina dunne